-The Forest Science Course held at ANU Fenner School’s Forestry building in February 2019 was very successful.
-The next course is scheduled for early 2021, as it is staged every second year. will take place from Monday 18th to Friday 22nd February 2019.
+The 2019 Forest Science Course held at ANU Fenner School of Environment & Society in February 2019 was very successful.
+The next course is scheduled for early 2021, as this course is staged every second year.
+Details of the course dates are provided about six months out.

 Additional information may be obtained from email firstname.lastname@example.org